Canon 200D vs Fujifilm X100T

 Body comparison: Canon 200D vs Fujifilm X100T

 An illustration of the physical size and weight of the Canon 200D and the Fujifilm X100T is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 200D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X100T is notably smaller (17 percent) than the Canon 200D.
 In this context, it is worth noting that neither the 200D nor the X100T are weather-sealed.